5 Reasons Black Box Penetration Testing Supports Cyber Resilience

 With this type of pen test, the results deliver insights into how secure your network is.
 Testers can attempt to exploit weaknesses in three different ways.

-An external attack is the most common scenario.
+The most common scenario involves an external attack.
 In this approach, ethical hackers attempt to infiltrate your internet-facing systems.

 The second option is via rogue devices.
 A tester could plant this into the environment to intercept traffic and reroute it through a cellular network.
 Those testing can gain control in this manner and launch attacks from the outside.